VITAMIN C TEVA * 10CPR EFF 1G

 Administration during pregnancy and lactation is among the therapeutic indications.
 Unless otherwise prescribed by a doctor, it is recommended not to exceed the dose of 1 g / day.

 Keep the container tightly closed in order to protect from moisture.
 In fact, the effervescent tablets are sensitive to humidity and in the cap of the container there is a desiccant that serves to protect the tablets from any humidity that could penetrate them.
 Store below 25 ° C.

 Interactions with other drugs

 Ascorbic acid can increase the apparent half-life of paracetamol.
 Concomitant administration of aluminum-containing antacids may increase the elimination of aluminum in the urine.
 Concomitant administration of antacids and ascorbic acid is not recommended, especially in patients with renal insufficiency.
-Concomitant administration of ascorbic acid and deferoxamine increases urinary iron excretion.
+Concomitant administration of ascorbic acid and deferoxamine increases urinary excretion of iron.
 Cases of cardiomyopathy and congestive heart failure have been reported in patients with idiopathic hemochromatosis and thalassemia treated with deferoxamine and subsequently treated with ascorbic acid.
-In these patients, ascorbic acid should be used with caution and their cardiac function should be monitored.
+In these patients, ascorbic acid should be used with caution and their cardiac function monitored.